hpreston/nso-getting-started/04a-mvu.md

        snmp-server enable-conf enable true
     ```

-1. The different actions are used by leveraging `tags` attached to parts of the configuration.
-A `tag` will apply to all sub-nodes from the point it is added.
-The meaning of that makes far more sense when you look at the configuration in the XML format.
+1. Within NSO templates, you can change the behavior of templates being applied by  leveraging `tags` attached to parts of the configuration.
+These can be tactical, for just one little portion of the configuration, or be applied to the whole template.
+A `tag` will apply to all sub-nodes from the point it is added,.
+The meaning of that makes far more sense when you look at the configuration in the XML format, since it is a hierarchical data format.

     ```
     show full-configuration devices template UPDATE-SNMP-COMMUNITY | display xml